-The Electoral College consists of a total of 538 members: one for each United States Senator and Representative, and three additional electors representing the District of Columbia.
-Each state has a number of electoral votes equal to the combined total of its Congressional delegation, and each state legislature is free to determine the method it will use to select its own electors.
+The Electoral College consists of a total of 538 members, one for each U.S. senator and representative, and three additional electors representing the District of Columbia.
+Each state has a number of electoral votes equal to the combined total of its congressional delegation, and each state legislature is free to determine the method it will use to select its own electors.

-The Electoral College in 2012
+The Electoral College in 2020

-December 11, 2012: Deadline for Resolving Election Disputes.
+- Dec.
+8, 2020: Deadline for Resolving Election Disputes.
 All state recounts and court contests over presidential election results must be completed by this date.

-January 6, 2013: Counting of the Electoral Ballots.
+- Jan.
+6, 2021: Counting of the Electoral Ballots.
 The U.S. Congress meets in joint session to count the electoral votes.

 Nomination of Electors